Computing with Infinite Objects: the Gray Code Case: Acknowledgement

-In the present paper the modality has inductively been extended to a modality $\itdown$ of bounded non-determinism, co-inductively leading to predicates $\bG^{*}$ and $\bS^{*}$.
-Proof rules for this modality were derived, and by this way it was shown that $\bG^{*} = \bS^{*}$, thus extending the result in \cite{bt}.
+In the present paper the set of rules coming with the modality $\ddown$ was enlarged by two new realisable rules, and several other useful rules were derived.
+Moreover, the modality was inductively extended to a modality $\itdown$ of bounded non-determinism, co-inductively leading to predicates $\bG^{*}$ and $\bS^{*}$.
+Proof rules for the new modality were derived, and by this way it was shown that $\bG^{*} = \bS^{*}$, thus extending the result in \cite{bt}.

 A powerful proof tool in the proof of the inclusion $\bS \subseteq \bG$ case was Archimedean induction.
 Here, a similar rule was presented for the concurrent case.

 In \cite{bs,sp} the present authors have given a co-inductive characterisation of the hyperspace of all non-empty compact subsets of a given digit space.
 Instead of streams of digits, as in the point case, extracted realisers are now finitely branching infinite trees with nodes being labelled with digits.
 By doing so, in particular a canonical way of lifting the signed digit representation of the real numbers in $[-1, 1]$ to a representation of the non-empty compact subsets of $[-1, 1]$ is obtained.
 The representation is very natural: the infinite paths of a tree representing a compact set $K$ correspond to the streams representing the elements of $K$.